 It is possible to study part of the course through the medium of Welsh.
 Details are as follows:

-• You can undertake at least a third of your degree through the medium of Welsh (equating to a minimum of 40 credits per academic year)
+- You can undertake at least 66% of all HEI-led provision through the medium of Welsh (equating to a minimum of 80 credits per academic year)

-For more information about the Welsh study option, please contact Bethan Rowlands browlands2@cardiffmet.ac.uk
+For more information about the Welsh study option, please contact Bethan Rowlands at

 Course Content

-The BA (Hons) Primary with QTS degree is modular in structure, with modules ranging from 20 to 40 credits.
+The BA (Hons) Primary Education (3-11 age range) with QTS degree is modular in structure, with modules ranging from 20 to 40 credits.
 Where modules are more than 20 credits, they are designed as such in order to capture and give due attention to the interrelationship and range of curricular areas within the revised Curriculum for Wales.
-We aim to make these modules deliverable through the medium of Welsh as well as English, subject to availability.
+All modules are deliverable, at least in part, through the medium of Welsh as well as English.

 Year One: